MackRoe/WomenInHistory-FinalProject/README.md

 6. Cut and paste what you've written
 7. Save your work
 8. Push to your branch `git add .`, `git commit -m 'my commit'`, `git push`
+9. Post in #mute Slack channel when you're done to tell us you're ready for your branch to be merged with master.